CaptainCrowbar/rs-sci/docs/index.md

 namespace RS::Sci;
 ```

-This is a headers-only library; there is nothing to build (unless you want to
-run the unit tests), and no binaries to install.
-The CMake file includes an
-`install` target to copy the headers into `/usr/local/include` or the
+The CMake file includes an `install` target to copy the headers into
-equivalent.
-Headers can be included individually as required, or the entire
+`/usr/local/include` or the equivalent.
+Headers can be included individually
-library can be included using `"rs-sci.hpp"`.
+as required, or the entire library can be included using `"rs-sci.hpp"`.

-Other libraries required (all header only):
+Dependencies:

 [My formatting library](https://github.com/CaptainCrowbar/rs-format)
 [My graphics core library](https://github.com/CaptainCrowbar/rs-graphics-core)